whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/08-printing-press/08-02-second-reading-assignment.md

    - Label the file YYYY-MM-DD Lastname Firstname Marshal McLuhan Reading Response.pdf/docx

 ## Requirements

-Read pages 7 - 23 Chapter 1 _The Medium is the Message_ in Part I of _Understanding the Media: Extensions of Man_ by Marshal McLuhan.

 1. Put you name and the date in the top left corner of the document.
 2. Include the title, author, and date of publication of the reading.